Mr Stephen A Beggs

 The Geography curriculum extends pupils’ interests and knowledge beyond their immediate experience.
 This helps them to interpret the information about people and places which they acquire from television, books, magazines, the internet and other sources.
 It is an enjoyable and challenging subject which pupils should find relevant to their lives.

-The Geography department is comprised of 3 general classrooms with additional bench space for displays and Ordnance Survey maps.
-Each classroom contains an interactive board and a USB mini-projector which is used to display pupil work to the class.
+The Geography department is comprised of 3 general classrooms with each classroom containing an interactive board and a USB mini-projector which is used to display pupil work to the class.
 One of the classrooms has recently had a 75 inch Clevertouch Interactive Touch Screen installed, which offers the latest touchscreen technology.
 The department also avails of resources, such as I-Pads, differentiated cubes and mini whiteboards in order to make lessons more interactive and engaging for pupils.

 We have a large resource room which has desk space for senior pupils to undertake private study.
 The room also has a computer, laptop and exemplars of past papers and mark schemes in order to foster an independent study habit amongst pupils.

 - Members of the department have experience in marking GCSE, AS and A2 examinations.
 This allows us to disseminate what we have learned to our pupils, thereby improving their examination technique in the process.

 - The Geography department regularly has pupils attending the prestigious Villiers Park Course.
 Villiers Park Educational Trust helps able young people to develop a passion for learning and the study and life skills to ensure they reach their full academic potential.
 This allows gifted and talented students to gain places at leading universities.